hpawig/stat-541-lab-3/readme.md

 dashboard.
 You are expected to publish your dashboard through [Quarto Pub](https://quarto.org/docs/publishing/quarto-pub.html), a free publishing service for static content created with Quarto.

+## Data Used
+I used the Wellcome Global Monitor 2018 data set and its 2020 versions as well which can be found online.
+I did not upload them to the repository as they are too large.